ExtendRealityLtd/VRTK/DOCUMENTATION.md

 #### TrackedObjectByIndex/1

-  > `public static SteamVR_TrackedObject TrackedObjectByIndex(uint controllerIndex)`
+  > `public static GameObject TrackedObjectByIndex(uint index)`

   * Parameters
    * `uint index` - The index of the tracked object to find.
   * Returns
-   * `SteamVR_TrackedObject` - The object that matches the given index.
+   * `GameObject` - The tracked object that matches the given index.

-The TrackedObjectByIndex method is used to find a SteamVR_TrackedObject by it's generated index.
-This method will loop over all SteamVR_TrackedObjects in the scene until the relevant index is found so it is less efficient than using `ControllerByIndex/1` to find a controller, but is useful for finding other tracked objects.
+The TrackedObjectByIndex method is used to find the GameObject of a tracked object by it's generated index.

+#### TrackedObjectOrigin/1

+  > `public static Transform TrackedObjectOrigin(GameObject controller)`

+  * Parameters
+   * `GameObject obj` - The GameObject to get the origin for.
+  * Returns
+   * `Transform` - The transform of the tracked object's origin or if an origin is not set then the transform parent.

+The TrackedObjectOrigin method is used to find the tracked object's origin.

 #### GetControllerHandType/1